alisw/alibuild/docs/user.markdown

 It is also possible to specify a write store different from the read one by using the `--write-store` option.

-aliBuild can reuse precompiled packages if they were built with a different tag, if that tag points to the same actual commit that you're building now.
+bits can reuse precompiled packages if they were built with a different tag, if that tag points to the same actual commit that you're building now.
 (This is used for the nightly tags, as they are built from a branch named `rc/nightly-YYYYMMDD`, while alidist is updated to have a tag like